 But, overall, Jira is hard to learn.
 And to be honest—it’s outdated.

-If you’ve been using Jira for quite a long time, here are a few things that you might be able to relate to.
-Take a moment to carefully evaluate these factors in your mind and then ask yourself: Is Jira worth it?
+If you’ve had the experience of using this project management software, here are a few things that you might be able to relate to.
+And, I’m sure after reading these points you will ask yourself – Is Jira worth it?

 - Jira takes too much effort.
 It takes longer than a moment to learn how the project management software works.
 The learning curve is steeper than you expect.
 The software is clunky and using it on a daily basis is somewhat frustrating.